ferdyrurka/your-feed/README.md

 # Your feed

-Project currently work in progress.
+Project currently is work in progress.

-The small POC to simplify being up-to-date with posts, news etc.
+The small POC to simplify being up-to-date with posts, news etc. and test idea to import data.

 ## Information